 Maintaining independence is what keeps us feeling alive, happy and fulfilled.
 It makes us who we are.

-Live-in care is about having just the right amount of daily support to enable your loved one to continue to feel safe and independent.
+Live-in care is about having just the right amount of daily care to enable your loved one to continue to feel safe and that supports them in maintaining independence.
 And it goes without saying that it takes a special carer to get this balance right.

 Far from being restricted from doing the things you still love doing, a live-in carer will encourage your loved one to carry on doing them.
 They are there when they may need a little assistance, and will let them get on with it when they want to do it themselves.